 What is the penalty for armed criminal action in Missouri?

 Armed criminal action is technically a felony in and of itself, but only occurs when allegedly committing another felony.
-Punishments for this crime are always in conjunction with the penalties for the other felony, and depends on whether the person has a criminal history of armed criminal action:
+The prison sentence it adds is on top of the penalties for the other felony, and the sentence depends on whether the person has a criminal history of armed criminal action:

 First offense: Adds 3-15 years (or 5-15 years if the gun was illegally possessed)